-With open APIs on the rise, it seems that every service used in the modern enterprise needs to be interconnected.
-While data synchronization through multi-tenant analytical tools is prominent, it feels there is still much space to improve upon when it comes to a website and cloud-based app translation.
+With open APIs on the rise, it seems that every service used in the modern-day enterprises needs to be interconnected.
+While data synchronization through multi-tenant analytical tools is prominent, it feels there is still much room for improvement when it comes to a website and cloud-based app translation.

 Establishing a link between content stored in resource files, versioning systems and translation tech is quickly becoming the standard for any international business.

 Three key components are required for a streamlined process: content extraction, translation and versioning.
 All of which are provided by Text United.
 Read on to learn how to set it up.

 It’s as easy as connecting your GitHub repository through an API token exchange, selecting resource files and allowing Text United to filter out content from code.
 We use OKAPI filters for various file formats to ensure there are no accidental modifications to the actual code returned in translated files.

 Supported resource file formats include:

 This means that the automatic content extraction works with most popular programming languages and frameworks.

 Text United is compatible with web apps in: